 If you don’t receive emails in your INBOX or SPAM folder, it means your server is not sending emails or the email is not receiving.
 To advise which is it, we recommend to test these settings

-Our theme uses firstname.lastname@example.org as a default Sender email address.
-Please register this email with bluehost.
+- 1. On some hostings, the sender email must be a real email address for server to send emails Our theme uses firstname.lastname@example.org as a default Sender email address.
+Please register this email with your hosting.

-a.
-Postman with SMTP firstname.lastname@example.org + set email@example.com as general settings email
+- a.
+Try the Post SMTP plugin setup with SMTP email@example.com + set firstname.lastname@example.org as general settings email

-b.
-Postman with SMTP firstname.lastname@example.org + port 587
+- b.
+Try Post SMTP plugin setup with SMTP email@example.com + port 587

-Confirm with Blue Host the correct SMTP settings as well just in case your server needs extra setip.
+- d.
+Confirm with Blue Host the correct SMTP settings as well just in case your server needs extra setup.

 - If setting up the WP email sender to another email than firstname.lastname@example.org does not work, you can setup the General Settings Email Address the same as the Domain.

 - Then use POSTMAN plugin to setup the STMP using login authentification with the same email + password as you set in General Settings.